ouktlab/espnet_asr_models/README.md

 # ESPnet ASR models
 This repository provides pretrained ESPnet ASR models in **"Japanese"** and some examples.
-These models are developed mainly for academic research and Japanese ASR baselines.
+These models are developed mainly for **academic research** and Japanese ASR baselines.
 Model parameters are available at [our model hub](https://huggingface.co/ouktlab).

 Please see [extrakit](https://github.com/ouktlab/espnet_asr_extrakit) and [pyadintool](https://github.com/ouktlab/pyadintool) if you are interested in other example codes, such as fine-tuning.
+If you want to know or evaluate performance of models, please see [asr-ja_evalkit](https://github.com/ouktlab/asr-ja_evalkit) (just for reference purpose.)

 ## Features
-* Support Japanese models trained with **human-annotated (accurate transciption) corpora**
+* Support Japanese models trained with **human-annotated (accurate transcription) corpora**
 * Recognition of **fillers** and **hesitations** (deletion error rate is basically small)
 * Support noise-robust models for raw recoding data (not for audio data of movie file, and compressed audio data)
 * Support batch and streaming models (ContextualBlockTransformer for streaming)